This blog post series looks at the history of the 1905 firing of Mary L. Jones as Los Angeles City Librarian.

 On March 15, 44 BCE, Julius Caesar was assassinated.
 It was the end of an extraordinary life of military leadership and political power.

-The Liberator is an early 20th-century Los Angeles African American newspaper, whose owner and editor, Jefferson Lewis Edmonds, was born enslaved and spent twenty years in bondage before Emancipation.
+The Liberator is an early 20th-century Los Angeles African American newspaper, whose owner and editor, Jefferson Lewis Edmonds, was formerly enslaved and spent twenty years in bondage before Emancipation.

 After nearly a century, the Los Angeles Central Library still reflects architect Bertram G. Goodhue's vision that buildings should be “literate,” using symbolic expressions to make them distinctive and eternal.